THIMPHU FESTIVAL TOUR OVERVIEW

 Paro,Thimphu,Punakha,Wangdi,Gangtey,Trongsa and Bumthang

 The flight into Bhutan takes you close to the great Himalayas, offering dazzling scenic views of some world’s highest glacial peaks.
 As you enter Paro valley, you will sweep past forested hills with the silvery Pa Chu (Paro river) meandering down the valley below.
 Paro Dzong (fortress) and Ta Dzong (watchtower) on the hills above the town will be a fine sight.
-Our representative will meet you at Paro airport, after arrival & visa formalities and collection of baggage, who will be your tours guide during your entire trips in Bhutan.
+Our representative will meet you at Paro airport, after arrival & visa formalities and collection of baggage, who will be your tour guide during your entire trip to Bhutan.

 Day 02: Paro Sightseeing

 Paro is the only international airport in Bhutan.
 Paro offers the best of central Bhutan.
 In part visit the Dungtse Lhakhang just 10 minutes drive from the main town.
 The temple is notable as it is in the form of a Chorten, very rare in Bhutan.
 It is located on the edge of a hill between the Paro valley and the Dopchari valley, across the bridge from Paro.
 Visit Drugyel Dzong 20 minutes drive from the monastery.
 The dzong is recently completed after the fire destroyed.